newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/alarm-locksmith-license.md

 ## Eligibility Criteria

 * Be at least 18 years old
-* High school diploma or its equal
+* High school diploma or its equivalent
-* Not found guilty of a crime of the first, second, or third degree in the 10 years before applying for a license
+* Not have been found guilty of a crime of the first, second, or third degree in the 10 years before applying for a license
-* Not found guilty of doing electrical work without a license
+* Not have been found guilty of doing electrical work without a license
-* A passing grade on all 3 portions of the burglar alarm examination
+* A passing grade on all 3 portions (Trade, Business and Law, Electronic Security) of the burglar alarm examination
 * At least 4 years of experience in the burglar business

 ## Application Requirements